The best books about the Spanish Civil War

 by Adam Hochschild

-In Spain in Our Hearts, acclaimed author and journalist Adam Hochschild tells the story of the Spanish Civil War through the eyes of a cast of American and British expatriates who experienced the conflict firsthand.
-From authors Ernest Hemingway and George Orwell, who chronicled the impact of the war in their writing, to college students who took up arms to help defend the Spanish Republic, and a Texas oilman who made a tidy profit from selling fuel to General Franco, the experiences of this cast of characters paint a vivid portrait of life in Spain from 1936 to 1939.
+In Spain in Our Hearts, acclaimed author and journalist Adam Hochschild tells the story of the Spanish Civil War through the eyes of the American expatriates who experienced the conflict firsthand.
+From authors Ernest Hemingway, who chronicled the impact of the war in his writing, to college students who took up arms to help defend the Spanish Republic, and a Texas oilman who made a tidy profit from selling fuel to General Franco, the experiences of this varied cast of characters paint a vivid portrait of life in Spain from 1936 to 1939.

 Homage To Catalonia